 It all brings her back full circle to OMD; she covered ‘Electricity’ for her debut ‘Rebox’ EP which brought her to the attention of Andy McCluskey and led to her ‘Organ Song’ aka ‘Today Is Not So Far Away’ being used as the basis for ‘Bondage Of Fate’, a song from their 2010 comeback album ‘History Of Modern’

 ‘Mary Casio: Journey To Cassiopeia’ is a seven-movement odyssey that captures HANNAH PEEL and her zest for musical adventure, experimentation and genre blend.
-She told The Electricity Club in Summer 2016 that this “could have been a HANNAH PEEL album, but it’s so different in terms of there’s no vocals.
+She said in Summer 2016 that this “could have been a HANNAH PEEL album, but it’s so different in terms of there’s no vocals.
 It’s very much an instrumental journey, so it helped me to compose it under a different name and gave me the confidence to just go for it.”

 ‘Mary Casio: Journey to Cassiopeia’ is released on 22nd September 2017 by My Own Pleasure in vinyl, CD and digital formats, pre-order from https://hannahpeel.tmstor.es/